-Unfortunately we are hearing reports that some people are using this Coronavirus crisis as an opportunity to scam people in our communities.
+Unfortunately we hear regular reports that some people are using this Coronavirus crisis as an opportunity to scam people in our communities.

 Below are some of the scams we know about and how we can protect ourselves and those around us from becoming a victim of scams along with contact details for organisations providing help and advice.